lgandecki/vercel-ai-with-thoughts-and-schema/README.md

 This repository showcases the solution to use Vercel AI with thinking and schema for Anthropic Claude , Kimi and Minimax models.
 Seems like things work directly hitting Anthropic APIs, but not through OpenRouter yet.

+## Background

+https://github.com/vercel/ai/issues/9351 @Redaren suggested a solution that was breaking for me - wrong types, (no withMiddleware and wrong object shape in wrapGenerate) https://github.com/vercel/ai/issues/7220 @aminelemaizi solution didn't really demonstrate how to use it, I figured faster to take the one above and make it work with current code.

 ## Run with bun
 To install dependencies: